Auction-Based Online Policy Adaptation for Evolving Objectives: Introduction

 Consider the problem of controlling a mobile robot deployed in a cat shelter whose task is to deliver food to cats roaming around the facility (Figure~\ref{fig:grid_preview_intro}).
 New food requests from hungry cats may arrive at arbitrary times and locations, while existing requests may disappear if a cat wanders away before being served.
 Since the robot can serve only one cat at a time, fulfilling one request may delay others, potentially allowing some cats to move farther away.
 Thus, the robot must dynamically adapt to the set of active requests to maximize the number of cats fed before they disappear.

 In this work, we model the above control problem as a multi-objective reinforcement learning task in which all the objectives come from an identical family, such as reachability in this case.
 These objectives can be conflicting and any number of them may be active at a given time.
 Moreover, we make no assumptions about their distribution or arrival pattern.
 Our goal is to design adaptive policies that update their behavior seamlessly as objectives appear or disappear.

-This is a natural problem relevant to many real-world scenarios and has been extensively studied in the planning literature~\citep{fox2006plan}, typically assuming that a precise environment model (like a graph) is available and there is no uncertainties.
-In contrast, within reinforcement learning (RL) settings---where the environment may be uncertain and a model may not be available---this problem has not been studied to the best of our knowledge.
+The class of problems we study is relevant to many real-world scenarios.
+For example, a warehouse robot must be responsive to changing pickup, delivery, and sorting tasks, and this setting has motivated work on warehouse robot path planning and resource allocation~\citep{chen2023warehouserobot,shen2023amazonrobotics}.
+More broadly, such problems have been extensively studied in the planning literature~\citep{fox2006plan}, typically assuming that a precise environment model (like a graph) is available without uncertainties.
+Existing reinforcement learning-based path planning methods~\citep{singh2023reviewrlpathplanning} are able to handle uncertainties but cannot adapt to varying number of objectives at deployment time.

-To solve this problem, we propose a compositional RL framework, where each objective is served using a local policy, selfishly maximizing its assigned objective by competing against the other policies.
-Coordination between these policies is achieved through a novel auction-based mechanism: at every decision step, policies submit bids for the right to execute their actions, where bids reflect the urgency of the current state with respect to their objectives.
-The highest bidder selects the action, enabling a dynamic and interpretable trade-off among objectives.
+To solve this problem, we propose a novel compositional RL framework, where each objective is served using a local policy, selfishly maximizing its assigned objective by competing against the other policies.
+Coordination between these policies is achieved through a novel auction-based mechanism: at regular intervals of a given length $\tau>0$, policies submit bids for the right to execute their actions, where bids reflect the urgency of the current state with respect to their objectives.
+The highest bidder selects the action for the next $\tau$ steps, enabling a dynamic and interpretable trade-off among objectives.
 Returning to the cat feeder example, suppose the robot approaches an intersection with two active requests, the policy for the first request recommends turning left, while the policy for the second recommends turning right.
 Since both actions cannot be executed simultaneously, a trade-off is unavoidable.
 The auction mechanism determines which objective is prioritized, based on the relative urgency encoded in the bids.